-Travel films or documentaries are one such medium which have always kept the desire to travel around the world alive.
+Travel films or documentaries are one such medium which has always kept the desire to travel around the world alive.
 It helps one focus on what they want, where to go and what they want to do in life.
 It gives hope that there are parts of the world that are waiting for them and all they need to do is discover them as the adventure awaits.
-Travel movies not just takes one on a trip but makes one more exited to just pack your bags, and travel.
+Travel movies not just takes one on a trip but makes one more excited to just pack your bags, and travel.
 Here are some of them:

 Quote from the film: “When you want something in life, you just gotta reach out and grab it.”

 For all the lady travellers who are anxious about taking road trips alone – this movie is the answer.
 The Oscar and Golden Globe-nominated movie of 2014 has inspired and taught many how to leave behind their past and start a new life.
 The movie depicts an emotional journey of self-discovery when a divorced woman decides to start a new life by hiking along the 1100 mile-long Pacific Crest Trail.